lukaskleinschmidt/kirby-block-groups/README.md

 ## What is it for?

-The plugin groups blocks according to the given patterns.
+The plugin groups blocks according to given patterns.
 Imagine you are looking for the following pattern:

 ```php